Emma Lindqvist

 Consistency makes all the difference here.
 Just 15-20 minutes of this kind of practice a few times a week will make a massive difference in your speed and how readable your flow is later.
 You’ll walk into your next round feeling confident you can keep pace with even the fastest speakers in the room.

-Using Your Flow as a Strategic Weapon
+Using Your Debate Flow as a Strategic Weapon: Circles, Stars, and Arrows

 A well-kept flow sheet isn't just a record of what happened in the round.
 That’s a common misconception.
 The real power of a flow is using it as a treasure map that leads you straight to the ballot.
 Once you get the hang of tracking the basics, you can start using your flow in real-time to make devastating strategic choices.